dmitrykazhdan/Representing-Programs-with-Graphs/README.md

-### Task Selection
+### MethodNaming Task Selection
 The type of task you want the model to run can be specified by passing appropriate input arguments as follows:

 - To run training/inference using the VarNaming task (computing variable usage information) no input arguments are required
-- To run training/inference using the MethodNaming usage task (computing method usage information) add the string "_mth_usage_" as an input argument when calling the script
+- To run training/inference using the MethodNaming usage task (computing method usage information) add the string "_mth_usage_" as an input argument when calling the scripts
-- To run training/inference using the MethodNaming definition task (computing method body information) add the string "_mth_def_" as an input argument when calling the script
+- To run training/inference using the MethodNaming definition task (computing method body information) add the string "_mth_def_" as an input argument when calling the scripts

 For example, in order to train the model for the MethodNaming task using definition information, the script call will be the following: